 7. Students may not leave the playground after they have arrived at school for the day.

-Students who violate these rules will be disciplined with the loss of recess or other privileges, detention and/or other consequences.
+Students who violate these rules will be disciplined with the loss of recess or other privileges, detention, and/or other consequences.

-School staff supervise the playground during school hours.
-However, it is not supervised after school, and students should not play on the equipment without adult supervision.
+The school’s playgrounds, equipment and surrounding areas are generally not supervised.
+Staff will supervise students when the students are using these areas as part of the school day or as part of a school activity.
+At all other times and in all other circumstances, the school district does not provide supervision of its playgrounds, equipment, and surrounding areas.

 Police Questioning and Apprehension